TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/CommaSeparatedValueProcessor.rst

    :sep:`|` :aspect:`Default:` defaults to the fieldName :sep:`|`

-   Name the variable in the Fluid template will have
+   The variable's name to be used in the Fluid template

 maximumColumns
    :sep:`|` :aspect:`Required:` false